cechrist/cardoon/doc/design.rst

 A profile transient analysis of the soliton line with a matrix size of 3022 was performed using scipy matrices, optimized matrix filling and SuperLU for matrix decomposition.
 The number of time steps is 501.
+The results shown in the table were obtained in a netbook with an Intel Atom processor:

    ======  =======  =======  =======  ======= ===========================
    ncalls  tottime  percall  cumtime  percall filename:lineno(function)